 fbpx

 Has your doctor has told you to try the low FODMAP diet for your IBS symptoms?
 But you’re confused about what to actually eat?
-Take a look at my guide to the low FODMAP diet.
+Take a look at my guide to FODMAPs.

 What is the low FODMAP diet?

 The low FODMAP diet is a specially created diet for people with IBS.
-It removes fermentable carbohydrates from the diet in order to reduce digestive symptoms such as bloating, excessive gas, pain, or diarrhoea.
+The low-FODMAP plan removes fermentable carbohydrates from your meals in order to reduce digestive symptoms such as bloating, excessive gas, pain, or diarrhoea.

 • fermentable,